fedimint/fedimint/docs/gateway.md

-  generate-config  Ganerate gateway configuration NOTE: This command can only be used on a local gateway version-hash     Display CLI version hash info             Display high-level information about the Gateway balance          Check gateway balance TODO: add federation id to scope the federation for which we want a pegin address address          Generate a new peg-in address, funds sent to it can later be claimed deposit          Deposit funds into a gateway federation TODO: add federation id to scope the federation for which we want a pegin address withdraw         Claim funds from a gateway federation TODO: add federation id to scope the federation for which we want a pegin address register-fed     Register federation with the gateway help             Print this message or the help of the given subcommand(s)
+  generate-config  Ganerate gateway configuration NOTE: This command can only be used on a local gateway version-hash     Display CLI version hash info             Display high-level information about the Gateway balance          Check gateway balance address          Generate a new peg-in address, funds sent to it can later be claimed deposit          Deposit funds into a gateway federation withdraw         Claim funds from a gateway federation register-fed     Register federation with the gateway help             Print this message or the help of the given subcommand(s)

 Options:
-  -u, --url <URL>                  The address of the gateway webserver [default: http://localhost:8080]
+  -a, --address <ADDRESS>          The address of the gateway webserver [default: http://127.0.0.1:8080]
       --rpcpassword <RPCPASSWORD>  WARNING: Passing in a password from the command line may be less secure!
   -h, --help                       Print help information -V, --version                    Print version information